the-ethan-hunt/first-timers-guide/guides/Programming_Paradigm/Functional_Programming.md

 #### Shared State

-A shared state is any variable, object, or memory space that exists in a shared scope or as the property of an object being passed between both the global as well as the closure scopes.
+A shared state is defined as any variable, object, or memory space that exists in a shared scope or as the property of an object being passed between both the closure as well as the global scopes.
 In [OOP][2], objects are often shared between scopes by adding properties to other objects.
 By avoiding shared state we can remove function call timing dependency viz. the timing and order of function calls don’t change the result of calling the function.

 > This is the reason that most front-end frameworks encourage users to manage state and component rendering in separate, loosely coupled modules.